nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

 .. build_SES_projimport_start

-4. Click **OK** to import the project into SES.
+4. Click :guilabel:`OK` to import the project into SES.
 You can now work with the project in the IDE.

 .. build_SES_projimport_note_start